yottatsa/apricot-cpm86/README.md

 ## TODO

 ### what FS is needed for this
-Currently the system is booting but `dir` doesn't work.
-Original disk uses FAT12, I'm also trying CP/M filesystem.
+~~Currently the system is booting but `dir` doesn't work.
+Original disk uses FAT12, I'm also trying CP/M filesystem.~~

+On Apricot F1, it works with FAT12.
+However, you need to go to drive `C:`.

 ### figure out if it's bootable on Xi
 Apricot PC/Xi shows Error 99 (disc is not bootable) straight away.